Work held in public/private collections

-ART – I have been making and exhibiting art in the UK since my teenage years, gaining a BA (Hons) Fine Art in 1984 and an MA Fine Art in 1994.
-For brief periods in 1988 and 1990 I worked and exhibited in Australia.
-My work is in public and private collections in the UK, America and Australia.
-Originally a print -maker and painter, I now concentrate on multimedia work incorporating many elements, including: video, music, sound, print, painting and lighting effects.
-My work is essentially political and figurative.
-Recent projects: CUP OF LIFE (2018), a body of paintings and prints, which commented on the 'Human Condition' in the 21st century; THE SCREAM (2019), a 1 hour video/performance which is an autopsy of mental ill health (specifically my own) created over an 8 month period with DJ and musicologist Trevor Johnson.
-I am currently endeavouring to find a suitable space and access the funds to present this work.
-Currently, I am in the production of a new series of work concerning the 'Friends' who access the Peoples Kitchen in Newcastle for free food and other essential services.
-I volunteered there, as part of a cooking team, for two years from 2018-20.
-This work will include a video, 31 photo/paintings and 31 large scale woodcut prints.
-I live and work in County Durham.
+ART – Mark has been making and exhibiting art in the UK since his teenage years, gaining a BA (Hons) Fine Art in 1984 and an MA Fine Art in 1994.
+For brief periods in 1988 and 1990 he worked and exhibited in Australia.
+His work is in public and private collections in the UK, America and Australia.
+Originally a print -maker and painter, he now concentrates on multimedia work incorporating many elements, including: video, music, sound, print, painting and lighting effects.
+His work is essentially political and figurative.
+Recent projects: CUP OF LIFE (2018), a body of paintings and prints, which commented on the 'Human Condition' in the 21st century; THE SCREAM (2019), a 50 minute video/performance which is an autopsy of mental ill health (specifically his own) created over an 8 month period with DJ and musicologist Trevor Johnson.
+This video/performance will be premiered on the 6th November at the Star and Shadow Cinema, Newcastle, UK.
+Currently, he is producing a new series of work concerning the 'Friends' who access the People's Kitchen in Newcastle for free food and other essential services.
+He volunteered there, as part of a cooking team, for two years from 2018-20.
+This work will include: a video, 31 photo/paintings and 31 large scale woodcut prints.
+He lives and works in County Durham.
+UK